cozygene/MTV-LMM/README.md

 The output is a matrix of autoregressive taxa and their temporal effects.
-Time_explainability = the estimate of variance explained by the microbial community composition at previous time points, SD_Time_explainability = the standard deviation of the time_explainability, Ind_effect = the variance explained by the individual at previous time points, SD_ind_effect  = the standard deviation of the Ind_effect, Fixed_effect = the effect of  the previous time points of the focal OTU (returns NA if fixed_effect_flag = 0), logL0 =  log-likelihood under the null (no termpral effect),
+Time_explainability = the estimate of variance explained by the microbial community composition at previous time points, SD_Time_explainability = the standard deviation of the time_explainability, Ind_effect = the estimate of variance explained by the individual at previous time points, SD_ind_effect  = the standard deviation of the Ind_effect, Fixed_effect = the effect of  the previous time points of the focal OTU (returns NA if fixed_effect_flag = 0), logL0 =  log-likelihood under the null (no termpral effect),